Samogitia: Politics

-Žemaitija historically was an autonomous region in the Grand Duchy of Lithuania, although it lost this status once Lithuania was annexed by the Russian Empire following the Third Partition of the Polish-Lithuanian Commonwealth in 1795 as a part of the Vilnius Governorate.
-In 1843, Žemaitija was incorporated into the Kaunas Governorate, with a minor part attached to the Courland Governorate.
-Since then, Žemaitija has not had separate political status, but there were attempts to create a separate state during the uprising in February 1831.
+Samogitia historically was an autonomous region in the Grand Duchy of Lithuania, although it lost this status once Lithuania was annexed by the Russian Empire following the Third Partition of the Polish-Lithuanian Commonwealth in 1795 as a part of the Vilnius Governorate.
+In 1843, Samogitia was incorporated into the Kaunas Governorate, with a minor part attached to the Courland Governorate.
+Since then, Samogitia has not had a separate political status, but there were attempts to create a separate state during the uprising in February 1831.

-Currently, Žemaitija is represented by the Samogitian cultural society, a group interested in preserving Samogitian culture and language.
+Currently, Samogitia is represented by the Samogitian cultural society, a group interested in preserving Samogitian culture and language.

 Symbols

-The coat of arms depicts a black bear with silver claws and collar on a red shield topped with a crown.
-The greater arms are supported by a knight with a sword and a woman with an anchor, and has the motto Patria Una (Latin: One Fatherland).
+The coat of arms depicts a black bear with silver claws and a collar on a red shield topped with a crown.
+The greater arms are supported by a knight with a sword and a woman with an anchor and has the motto Patria Una (Latin: One Fatherland).
 The current emblazonment of the arms was created by artist Algis Kliševičius.

-The flag of Žemaitija depicts the coat of arms on a white background.
+The flag of Samogitia depicts the coat of arms on a white background.
 It is a swallowtail flag.
 A variant of the flag charged with the greater coat of arms additionally has a red border around the flag.

 Both symbols are assumed to have been used for centuries, especially the coat of arms (differing claims assert it was first used in the 14th or 16th centuries).
-The symbols were used by the Eldership of Žemaitija.
+The symbols were used by the Duchy of Samogitia.
 These are the oldest symbols of the Lithuanian ethnographic regions.
 On 21 July 1994, these symbols were recognized by the government of Lithuania.
+Following their adoption, there has been much controversy revolving around particular details of both the flag and coat of arms of Samogitia.

 Because Žemaitija (Samogitia) does not correspond to any current administrative division of Lithuania, these symbols are not officially used anymore.
-However the Samogitian bear was used in the coats of arms of Šiauliai County and Telšiai County.
+However, the Samogitian bear was used in the coats of arms of Šiauliai County and Telšiai County.
 It also appears on the arms of the city of Šiauliai.

-Emblem of the Lithuanian Armed Forces Motorized Infantry Brigade Žemaitija (Samogitia) is the griffin with a sword in his right hand and a shield, which features the Samogitian bear, in his left hand.
+The emblem of the Lithuanian Armed Forces Motorized Infantry Brigade Žemaitija (Samogitia) is the griffin with a sword in his right hand and a shield, which features the Samogitian bear, in his left hand.